Johan Cruyff: Relations with others

 Cruyff remained a controversial figure throughout his life.
 His relationships with Ajax, Barça, and KNVB (Royal Dutch Football Association) were turbulent for some time, especially in his later years.
 In his native Netherlands, there was always a love–hate relationship between Cruyff and his fellow countrymen.
+A dispute with goalkeeper Jan van Beveren resulted in van Beveren being dropped from the Dutch national side, after Cruyff refused to play if he was picked.
 There was a long-standing feud between Cruyff and Louis van Gaal, though never confirmed publicly by both sides.
 He also often criticised José Mourinho for his defensive-based coaching philosophy, stated, "José Mourinho is a negative coach.
 He only cares about the result and does not care much for good football."
 As David Winner notes, "Cruyff has had many enemies and critics over the years."
 He has been accused of being arrogant, greedy, intolerant, despotic, "too idealistic, too stubborn, insufficiently interested in defending and simply too difficult a personality.
 He loves an argument, and his conflict-model method of working can be bruising."
 And Winner concludes that, "With his belief in the "conflict model" – the idea that you got the best out of people by provoking fights and thereby raising levels of excitement and adrenaline – Cruyff made enemies almost as easily as he generated delight.
 Battles with club presidents and teammates led to ruptures, especially at Ajax and Barcelona, the two clubs that defined his career."